-Cumulative impacts comprise impacts from past and present activities that are the basis for the baseline conditions, see Section 6 and Appendix A, the project residual impacts, and future developments within the AOI of the EACOP project VECs.
+Cumulative impacts comprise impacts from past and present activities that are the basis for the baseline conditions, see Section 6 and Appendix A of Volume 1, and Section 4 and Appendix A of Volume 2, the project residual impacts, and future developments within the AOI of the EACOP project VECs.
 Collectively, the project residual impacts and impacts from future developments are termed sources of cumulative impact (SCI).